ADM Cares grant provides $35,000 grant to local, area hunger relief programs

-United Way of Northwest Oklahoma partnered with Archer Daniels Midland (ADM) to receive a $35,000 ADM Cares grant to fight hunger and provide food and nutritional information to seven food resource centers in Northwest Oklahoma and YWCA Enid.
+United Way of Enid and Northwest Oklahoma partnered with Archer Daniels Midland (ADM) to receive a $35,000 ADM Cares grant to fight hunger and provide food and nutritional information to seven food resource centers in Northwest Oklahoma and the YWCA of Enid.

 “We are so thankful to ADM Grain and ADM Cares for this very generous grant,” said Dan Schiedel, CEO of the United Way.
 “The funds will go to support food resource centers and food pantries in seven counties and to help feed and educate thousands of individuals and families about nutrition and address food insecurity.”

-“We are excited to help people in Northwest Oklahoma,” said Scott Keller, general manager of ADM Grain in Enid.
+“We are excited to help people in northwest Oklahoma,” said Scott Keller, general manager, ADM Grain, Enid.
 “Through this grant and our partnership with United Way of Northwest Oklahoma, we will help feed and educate hundreds of thousands of people”

-Courtney Strzinek, CEO of YWCA Enid, said survivors of domestic violence need to learn long-term dietary habits that will improve their overall health and independence.
+Courtney Strzinek, CEO of YWCA shared, said survivors of domestic violence need to learn long-term dietary habits that will improve their overall health and independence.

 “Nutrition education is necessary along with the food itself,” she said.
 “With this grant, we will not only be able to provide nutrition education, but also purchase an additional refrigerator for our client kitchen to allow easy access for all residents to these nutritious items such as fruits, vegetables, and dairy products.”